 The validation also highlighted that there are many barriers preventing effective climate adaptation in coastal areas.

-A new MCCIP project, Climate change risks to COastal COmmunities and their health and wellbeing (COCO), aims to explore in more detail the threat of climate change to coastal communities and their wellbeing.
+The Climate change risks to COastal COmmunities and their health and wellbeing (COCO) Project aims to explore in more detail the threat of climate change to coastal communities and their wellbeing.

 The project is developing community-led solutions to some of the barriers blocking current adaptation interventions, contributing to a UK-wide network of experts, practitioners, stakeholder and coastal community groups, and advancing the knowledge base.

-MCCIP has undertaken a major UK-wide stakeholder consultation to gain a deep insight into barriers to climate change adaptation for coastal communities in the UK, and to explore opportunities for positive action.
-The COCO Consultation Report is now available here.
+MCCIP undertook a major UK-wide stakeholder consultation to gain a deep insight into barriers to climate change adaptation for coastal communities in the UK, and to explore opportunities for positive action.
+The COCO Consultation Report is available here.

 The consultation was shared with a wide range of stakeholders from across the UK, including national and local government and agencies; industry; coastal partnerships; research; utilities; infrastructure and transport; health services; NGOs; tourism; and emergency services.